-Once your child is three years old, you can start teaching her letters and numbers – but keep it fun!
+Once your child is three years old, you can start teaching them about letters and numbers – but keep it fun!
 Nanny Elaine Addison has some suggestions that will help turn learning into a game

 Between the ages of three and four, your child may start showing an interest in letters and numbers.
-Look out for signs that she is ready to learn.
-For instance, is she constantly questioning written words and numbers from storybooks, street signs, clocks or even cereal boxes?
-Is she beginning to separate toys by size, colour or shape?
+Look out for signs that they are ready to learn.
+For instance, are they constantly questioning written words and numbers from storybooks, street signs, clocks or even cereal boxes?
+Are they beginning to separate toys by size, colour or shape?

 The best way to teach children is through play, so make learning fun and appealing by turning it into a game.
 Here are some ideas:

 - Cut large letters from A to Z out of corrugated cardboard, soft sandpaper and coloured card.
 Let them touch and feel the shape, texture and size of each letter and help them to trace around it with a pencil.

 - Choose a letter and help your preschooler to find items beginning with that letter around the house or when you’re out and about.

 - Make an illustrated A to Z and hang it on the wall for reference, or stick magnetic letters on to your fridge and ask your child to find the specific letters that spell out a simple word such as ‘dog’ or ‘cat’.